-Teachers' Retirement System of Louisiana: TRSL administers a plan to provide retirement, disability, and survivor benefits to employees who meet the legal definition of a "teacher" as provided for in R.S 11:701.
+Teachers' Retirement System of Louisiana: TRSL administers a plan to provide retirement, disability, and survivor benefits to employees who meet the legal definition of a "teacher" as provided for in R.S.
+11:701.
 Eligibility for retirement benefits and the calculation of retirement benefits are provided for in R.S.
 11:761.
 Statutory changes closed existing, and created new, sub-plans for members hired on or after January 1, 2011 and July 1, 2015.

 Most members are eligible to receive retirement benefits 1) at the age of 60 with 5 years of service, 2) at the age of 55 with at least 25 years of service, or 3) at any age with at least 20 years of service.
 For members joining on or after July 1, 2015, retirement benefits are paid at age 62 with at least 5 years of service credit.
 Members may retire with an actuarially reduced benefit with 20 years of service credit.
 Retirement benefits are calculated by applying a percentage ranging from 2% to 3% of final average salary multiplied by years of service.
-Average compensation is defined as the member's average annual earned compensation for the highest 36 consecutive months of employment for members employed after that date.
+Average compensation is defined as the member's average annual earned compensation for the highest 36 consecutive months of employment for members employed prior to January 1, 2011, or highest 60 consecutive months of employment for members employed after that date.